eth42/ethcolor/README.md

 ).show()
 ```

-Load an image and update it's colors to be more diverse/differentiable.
+Load an image and update its colors to be more diverse/differentiable.
 This obviously requires an image "image.png" in the current directory.
 This example also requires the additional python package `Pylette`.